houyiwen/houyiwen.github.io/content/publication/ICRA2024/index.md

 # Publication name and optional abbreviated publication name.
 publication: IEEE International Conference on Robotics and Automation (ICRA)
-publication_short: RA-L
+publication_short: ICRA

-abstract: Offline reinforcement learning (RL) has shown great potential in many robotic tasks, where doing trial-and-error with the environment is risky, costly, or time-consuming.
-However, it is still hard to succeed in long-horizon tasks especially when given suboptimal and multimodal offline datasets.
-Nevertheless, existing RL methods rarely consider the structured information in offline datasets, which are commonly found in many robotic tasks.
-To address these challenges, we propose a novel offline RL approach that combines the techniques of dataset augmentation and subtask relabeling.
-Specifically, we first extract the subtasks and build the task graph based on the structured information in offline datasets.
-We then use the task graph to sample and generate an augmented dataset, which is more suitable for offline RL learning.
-After that, we relabel the dataset according to the task graph and finally learn a subtask-conditioned policy to complete the task.
-By doing so, we decompose the task of reaching a long-horizon goal state into a sequence of easier subtasks.
-This is not only useful for handling the long-horizon problem, but also reduces the error introduced by the offline dataset.
-We conducted extensive experiments in both the D4RL benchmark dataset and real-world robot with complex manipulation tasks.
-The experimental results show that our method significantly advances the state-of-the-art baselines in most tasks, particularly in long-horizon manipulation tasks with limited human demonstrations.
+abstract: Offline reinforcement learning (RL) provides a promising approach to avoid costly online interaction with the real environment.
+However, the performance of offline RL highly depends on the quality of the datasets, which may cause extrapolation error in the learning process.
+In many robotic applications, an inaccurate simulator is often available.
+However, the data directly collected from the inaccurate simulator cannot be directly used in offline RL due to the well-known exploration-exploitation dilemma and the dynamic gap between inaccurate simulation and the real environment.
+To address these issues, we propose a novel approach to combine the offline dataset and the inaccurate simulation data in a better manner.
+Specifically, we pre-train a generative adversarial network (GAN) model to fit the state distribution of the offline dataset.
+Given this, we collect data from the inaccurate simulator starting from the distribution provided by the generator and reweight the simulated data using the discriminator.
+Our experimental results in the D4RL benchmark and a real-world manipulation task confirm that our method can benefit more from both inaccurate simulator and limited offline datasets to achieve better performance than the state-of-the-art methods.

 # Summary.
 An optional shortened abstract.
-summary: test 1 \n test2 dsdsd
+summary: "test 1 \n test2 dsdsd dsdsdsdfsf."
-dsdsdsdfsf.

 tags: []